River Where the Moon Rises

-Originally cast as On Dal, Ji Soo was replaced after allegations of bullying and sexual abuse sparked a scandal.
-Six episodes had already aired; the remaining 14 were reshot with new lead Na In-woo.
-On March 24, 2021, it was reported that there was a plan to re-film the first six episodes of the show as well, since the original versions with Kim Ji Soo had been taken down.
-The decision was also influenced by the positive reception to Na In-woo's acting and chemistry with female lead Kim So-hyun despite the circumstances of his casting.
-Both Kim and Na was nominated in the 57th Baeksang Arts Awards for their performance in the drama, with Kim being the youngest nominee for the Best Actress—Television category in the award's history.
+Kim and Na were nominated at the 57th Baeksang Arts Awards for their performance in the drama, with Kim being the youngest nominee for the Best Actress—Television category in the award's history.

 Synopsis

 The series retells the love story between Princess Pyeonggang and On Dal, characters from a classic Goguryeo folktale.

-Princess Pyeonggang (Kim So-hyun) was born as a princess but raised as an assassin.
+Princess Pyeonggang was born as a princess but raised as an assassin.
 Upon learning the truth of her origins, she fights to win back her country and rightful throne from the corruption that has taken over.

-A peace-loving man, On Dal (Na In-woo) is the exact opposite of the warrior princess.
+A peace-loving man, On Dal is the exact opposite of the warrior princess.
 But as the two fall for each other, On Dal finds himself forsaking his principles in order to keep her safe.
 An endeavor that proves increasingly difficult, as players from all sides converge in a lethal battle for the throne.